RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Acknowledgements

+This work is supported by the Science and Technology Commission of Shanghai Municipality under research grant No. 25ZR1401187.

-In \cref{supp: sec: lowerbody}, we demonstrate that RAGDiffusion significantly enhances generalization capabilities by updating the retrieval database without the need for retraining.
+\maketitlesupplementary In \cref{supp: sec: rationale}, we demonstrate two additional benefits brought by the RAG system: enhanced generalizability, and human-interpretable control through landmark manipulation.
 In~\cref{supp: sec: limit}, we discuss the limitations of our work and outline directions for future research.
 Given that standard garment generation is a novel task, we elaborate on its practical significance in \cref{supp: sec: downstream}.
-To enhance reproducibility, we provide a detailed description of the network architecture, hyperparameters, and procedural steps in \cref{supp: sec: implementation}, thoroughly covering the process of RAG system construction.
+To enhance reproducibility, we provide a detailed description of the network architecture, hyperparameters, and procedural steps in \cref{supp: sec: implementation}, thoroughly covering the process of RAG system construction, including dataset.
 In \cref{supp: sec: preliminary}, we discuss preliminary knowledge relevant to this work.
-Finally, in \cref{supp: sec: experiment}, we detail the experimental evaluation process and provide additional results from the ablation study, along with extensive case studies of RAGDiffusion within STGarment.
+Finally, in \cref{supp: sec: experiment}, we detail the experimental evaluation process and provide additional results from the ablation study, along with extensive cases of RAGDiffusion within STGarment, Viton-HD and DressCode.